Planeswalker (5) | |||

 Folio of Fancy

-Folio is in this deck as a discount Gadwick, the Wizenedimage that can be grabbed by Narset, Parter of Veilsimage.
+Folio is in this deck as a discount Gadwick, the Wizened that can be grabbed by Narset, Parter of Veils.
 While having to pay two mana per draw instead of one obviously slows us down, we can overcome that if we get our devotion count high enough.
 And of course while we're combo-ing off, it isn't too big of a deal if our opponent draws cards too.
 If we're going to win this turn, our opponent is going to be limited more by their mana than by the number of cards in their hand.

-But outside of emergency card draw on our last turn, we can also combine it with Narset, Parter of Veilsimage so that when we activate it at the end of our opponent's turn they don't draw any cards at all.
+But outside of emergency card draw on our last turn, we can also combine it with Narset, Parter of Veils so that when we activate it at the end of our opponent's turn they don't draw any cards at all.

 It's also a good card to have on the board when we miss our combo kill.
 Since we can often leave Nyx Lotus untapped going into our opponent's turn, we can use all that mana once our opponent has tapped out to draw more cards for next turn.
 And even if our opponent doesn't tap out, and we don't have a Narset to prevent them from drawing, both players drawing will favor us against any deck that's not running counterspells.